Abuzz over bees: Gering Public Library, Ever Green House host Pollinator Fun Day

 People are also reading…

-The event had a good turnout with children and adults lined up to do crafts or take in presentations.
+The event had a good turnout with children and adults lined up to do crafts or partake in presentations.
 The event wasn’t all about fun, though, Preston said.

 “(The event helped) get kids interested in nature and understanding the importance of pollinators,” Preston said.